oracle-livelabs/developer/redwood-extensions/rweditpage/rweditpage.md

 In this lab, you will:
-* Use the Simple Create and Edit Page Template
+* Use the Simple Create and Edit Page template
-* Use the foldout template
+* Use the Foldout template

 ## Task 1: Apply a Template to the Edit Page

-1. Back in Design view, click the **Live** button at the top:
+1. Back in Design view, click the **Live** button:

 	![Image alt text](images/liveview.png)